ptzpanzer/CESI/readme.txt

-This is the code appendix to PAKDD 2025 Paper:
+This is the code appendix to ECML-PKDD 2025 Paper:
 Li, Chaofan, Till Riedel, and Michael Beigl.
 "CESI: Sparse Input Spatial Interpolation for Heterogeneous and Noisy Hybrid Wireless Sensor Networks."
 Joint European Conference on Machine Learning and Knowledge Discovery in Databases.
 Cham: Springer Nature Switzerland, 2025.